tfry-git/EmbAJAX/README.md

 The following additional features may be of interest (supported as of now):

 - Allows to insert your own custom CSS for styling (no styling in the lib).
+  - See the "Styling"-example for techniques that can be used to define styling
 - Elements can be hidden, inputs can be disabled from the server (EmbAJAXBase::setVisible(), setEnabled()).

 ### Hardware support